junxit/us-congress-bills-115/metadata.md

 - Sen. Hatch, Orrin G. [R-UT] (H000338)
 - Sen. Sasse, Ben [R-NE] (S001197)

+## Committees (1)

+- House — Oversight and Accountability Committee

 ## Actions

 - 2018-02-28 — Introduced in Senate
 - 2018-02-28 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment and with a preamble by Unanimous Consent. (consideration: CR S1258-1260; text: CR S1259)
 - 2018-02-28 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment and with a preamble by Unanimous Consent.(consideration: CR S1258-1260; text: CR S1259)
+- 2018-03-01 — Message on Senate action sent to the House.
+- 2018-03-01 — Received in the House.
+- 2018-03-01 — Referred to the House Committee on Oversight and Government Reform.